mahsapartovi/crawler/README.md

 # crawler

-In this program, I build a Web-crawler that can crawl the Website pages
+In this program, I build a simple Web-crawler that just crawl the Website pages